Shadouts/bitcoin-gql/README.md

 npm start;
 ```

-The GraphQL API will be served at root from port 3000.
+By default, the GraphQL API will be served at root from port 3000.

 If you've enabled the GraphiQL IDE, you can browse to http://localhost:3000/btc-gql to use it and view the API documentation.